TheSkittles/TicTacToe/docs/Development manual.md

 ```

 Continuous Integration via Travis-CI will run automatically on pushing to git repository.
 If committing changes not requiring a build of the project please add [skip ci] to commit message to avoid uneeded builds.

+The automatic build runs coverage checks and code inspection in the process.
+Reports from these as well as unit test results are available on github pages for the repository.
+Links to these reports are found at the bottom of Readme on github.